Dylan Richardson: Club career

+In April 2025, he signed for Edinburgh in the United Rugby Championship on an initial two-year deal ahead of the following season.

 International career

 Richardson represented South Africa Schools in 2017, making two appearances in the 2017 Under-19 International Series.
 He was also included in the South Africa Under-20 squad for the 2019 World Rugby Under 20 Championship.

-In October 2021 Richardson was named as part of the Scotland training squad for the Autumn nations series, for which he was eligible because his father was born in Scotland.
+Richardson was named as part of the Scotland training squad for the 2021 Autumn nations series, for which he was eligible because his father was born in Scotland.
 He was subsequently selected for the 42 player full squad for the series.
-On 18 November 2021 he was named as a replacement for Scotland in their match versus Japan on 20 November 2021.
-He came on as a second half substitute to win his first cap in that match which Scotland won.
+He was named as a replacement for Scotland in their match versus Japan on 20 November 2021.
+He came on as a second-half substitute to win his first cap in that match which Scotland won.